flosell/lambdacd/CONTRIBUTING.md

 * Provide context (what were you trying to achive, what were you expecting, ...)
 * Code samples and logs can be really helpful.
 Consider [Gists](https://gist.github.com/) or links to other Github repos for larger pieces.
+* If the UI behaves in a strange way, have a look at your browsers development tools.
+The console and network traffic might give you some insight that's valuable for a bug report.
 * If you are reporting a bug, add steps to reproduce it.

 ## How to create the perfect pull request